Stories of Patient Power, by Andrew Schorr

 Suffered with atrial fibrillation

 Ms. Harwood, a world traveler, woke up one night with an irregular heartbeat, which later landed her in the ER.
 She underwent a cardioversion, but did it not seem to fix the problem.
-Joan went to see two cardiologists and both recommended she visit Dr. Gregory Feld at UC San Diego Health System – and that she did.
+Joan went to see two cardiologists and both recommended she visit Dr. Gregory Feld at UC San Diego Health – and that she did.
 Joan received treatment for the atrial fibrillation at UCSD, which she describes as “saving her life.”

 Listen to the Audio Program (you will be taken to the Patient Power website)